Admission to the College of Arts and Sciences

 Students who do not qualify for automatic admission or who cannot remedy deficiencies as prescribed in 1-5 above may be admitted in conditional status if they meet the university’s minimum admission standards.

 - Students admitted in conditional status whose ACT College Reading Scores are 18 or below or whose SAT I Verbal Scores are 430 or below, must participate in the state-mandated Supplemented Study Program in College Reading.
-During their first semester of enrollment, they must register for one section of a non-mathematics General Education course offered with supplemented study hours each week.
+During their first semester of enrollment, they must register for one section of a non-mathematics Cardinal Core course offered with supplemented study hours each week.
 Specific courses in the supplemented program vary each semester and will be listed in the Schedule of Courses.

 - Students admitted in conditional status must register for required developmental courses immediately following matriculation and must continue to do so until all deficiencies have been removed.

 - Students admitted in conditional status may register for a maximum of 14 credit hours of coursework in their first semester and 13 credit hours of coursework each semester thereafter until removed from conditional status.
 Not all courses are suitable for conditionally-admitted students and enrollment restrictions exist.
 Students should consult their academic advisor regarding courses for which they are eligible to enroll.